ContextStream

 - Node.js 18+ installed on your system

 MCP gives your AI persistent memory.
-Connecting external sources (like GitHub and Slack) makes that memory much richer—so your AI can reference PRs, issues, and the discussions behind decisions.
+Connecting GitHub and Slack makes that memory much richer—your AI can automatically reference PRs, issues, and team discussions when answering questions.

 GitHub